 Want Your Dental Bonding Markham To Last?
 Read This!

-Dental bonding in Markham is a common cosmetic dental procedure that can improve the appearance of your teeth.
 If you just had your dental bonding, it is important to be aware of the foods that can affect the durability and life span of your bond.
 In this blog post, you will know the foods that can easily stain your newly bonded teeth.

 Is dental bonding prone to discolouration?

 The answer is yes.
 While dental bonding is a relatively simple procedure, it is not without its risk.
 During the dental bonding procedure, the dentist uses a substance called composite resin on your tooth.
-Composite resin is prone to staining which is why it is important to avoid food and beverages that can affect the colour of your newly bonded teeth.

 What are the foods and beverages to avoid after dental bonding?